Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

 One should notice that CCE has the worst performance.
 CCE re-encodes the multi-instances into \emph{binary} representations by ensemble clustering.
 Such representations may have better performance than the hand-crafted features used in \cite{zhou2007}, but they cannot beat the recently proposed deep features, which have been shown to be able to extract higher level information \cite{ImageNet2012}.
 In other words, the re-encoding process of CCE loses discriminative information gained from the deep features, and is therefore unsuited for the task.

-In addition, Mi-FV and MaxP have similar performance: MaxP is slightly better on Plutchik, Ekman and Mi-FV is slightly better on YouTube.
+In addition, Mi-FV and MaxP have similar performance: MaxP is slightly better on VideoStory-P14, YF-E6 and Mi-FV is slightly better on YouTube.
 However, the results of Mi-FV and MaxP are much worse than those of AvgP.
 These differences can be explained by the different choices of kernels.
 We validate that the AvgP with linear SVM classifier has similar performance (with a variance of $2\%$) as MaxP and Mi-FV.
 Nevertheless, due to high dimensions of Fisher Vectors and large amount of training instances in MaxP, nonlinear kernels will introduce prohibitive computational cost.
-Thus, in subsequent experiments, we use AvgP as the major alternative baseline to ITE since other alternatives do not demonstrate competitive advantages.
+Thus, in subsequent experiments, we use AvgP as the main alternative baseline to ITE, since other alternatives do not demonstrate competitive advantages.
+We illustrate the confusion matrix in Fig.~\ref{fig:confusion-matrix-supervised}.
+The matrices of ITE shows clear diagonal structure and the results are better than AvgP in most of classes.

+Some qualitative results of supervised emotion prediction are shown in Figure \ref{fig:superised-example}.
+In the successful cases, test videos share visual characteristics with auxiliary image dataset, such as \emph{bright light} and {\emph{smiling faces} in the ``joy'' category.
+The ``anger'' videos are wrongly classified as ``fear''.
+Comparing with ``anger'', the ``fear'' category is more highly correlated with \emph{dark lightning} and \emph{screaming faces} which are visually dominant in the failure case.
+The video wrongly labeled as ``joy'' has festive colors which resemble a Christmas tree.